 The practice had a vision to deliver high quality care and promote good outcomes for patients.

 • The practice had a statement of purpose which reflected the vision and values.
+Most of the staff we spoke with were aware of the practice's vision or statement of purpose.

 Governance arrangements